 The CGNAT service is configured to automatically translate connections initiated from the following IP address ranges:

 10.104.0.0/14 (10.104.0.0 – 10.107.255.255) 10.108.0.0/14 (10.108.0.0 – 10.111.255.255) 10.112.0.0/14 (10.112.0.0 – 10.115.255.255) 10.124.0.0/14 (10.124.0.0 – 10.127.255.255)

 The CGNAT service also supports translations initiated from Stanford University allocated private Internet addresses not listed above on a per request basis.

-The Firewall NAT service should be used when systems at Stanford University using private Internet addresses need to connect to external services that require specific source addresses.
-Systems using the Firewall NAT service will be translated to public Internet address pools that are distinct for each firewall zone.
+The Firewall NAT service should be used when systems at Stanford University using private IP addresses need to connect to external services that require static source addresses.
+Systems using the Firewall NAT service will be translated to public IP address pools that are distinct for each firewall zone.

 Firewall NAT is enabled on a per request basis.